 As previously stated, the integration of data obtained through disparate survey methodologies has become a crucial aspect of research due to its undeniable efficacy.
 Accordingly, the PARS expressly called for the creation of an integrated survey instrument that would employ laser scanning in conjunction with specialized equipment for topographic and photogrammetric surveying.
 In order to adopt this methodology, the most common approach is to engage in manual dialogue between the data extrapolated from laser scanning processing software and those obtained from photogrammetry programs.
 Furthermore, the positioning of a substantial number of targets on the property under study must be planned and implemented in advance.
 These targets must then be surveyed with all the instruments typically used in rural settings.
 This allows the coordinates of each target displayed in the frames to be assigned using dedicated software, with the coordinates obtained from the laser scans serving as the reference point.
-It is evident that such an approach limits the effective management of the survey, both during the on-site data collection phase and in the subsequent post-processing phase.
+It is obvious that such an approach limits the effective management of the survey, during both the on-site data collection phase and in the subsequent post-processing phase.
 Firstly, it is crucial to recognise that the application of targets to protected assets is not always feasible, given that these assets are susceptible to rapid deterioration.
 Secondly, the integration of missing data from areas covered by the targets represents a significant challenge, particularly when the survey area extends to 13 hectares.
-In light of the excessive expense of the aforementioned approach, it was resolved to pursue an alternative methodology that would integrate laser and photogrammetric surveying within a unified software platform.
-The software selected for this purpose is Reality Capture (RC), a programme designed to accelerate the post-processing phase of data, facilitating the creation of digital models thereby increasing productivity while and simultaneously reducing labour costs.
+Considering the excessive expense of the aforementioned approach, it was resolved to pursue an alternative methodology that would integrate laser and photogrammetric surveying within a unified software platform.
+The software selected for this purpose is Reality Capture (RC)1, a programme designed to accelerate the post-processing phase of data, facilitating the creation of digital models and thereby increasing productivity while simultaneously reducing labour costs.
 In order to fulfil the requirements of the PARS programme as effectively as possible, namely to create models of the entire archaeological park that can be easily managed with the available computer tools, and to limit the time required for processing the raw data, it was decided to work by subdividing the project into partial three-dimensional models and to accompany this approach with the use of LoDs (Level of Detail).
-The most practical solution entailed the creation of three-dimensional models of the individual structure. with the most suitable LoD selected according to their extent.
-Additionally, models of the individual elements that make up the structures were created, should these be of particular value.
+The most practical solution entailed the creation of three-dimensional models of the individual structure, with the most suitable selected according to their extent.
+LoD Additionally, models of the individual elements that make up the structures were created, should these be of particular value.
 In the latter case, it was decided that a LoD higher than that chosen for the entire structure should be applied, given that the surface to be treated was smaller.
-The project obtained from LiDAR or photogrammetric surveying, or from the integration of the two through the use of the SFM algorithm.

-&lt;sup>1 The software, released by the Slovak company Capturing Reality in 2013 and purchased by Epic Games in March 2021, is a useful tool for the creation of three-dimensional models was structured so to allowe the partial models to be combined to create an overall model of the entire park.
+The project was structured so to allow the partial models to be combined to create an overall model of the entire park.
 The processing of individual portions of the property and subsequent integration was a viable option because all the elements had been georeferenced in advance relative to the same reference system.
 This enabled the extent of the area to be calibrated from time to time according to the computing power of the available computers.
-In order to test the methodology, which was subsequently to be extended to the entire park, the basilica and the macellum were selected as the pilot structures (Fig. 2).
+In order to test the methodology, which was subsequently to be extended to the entire park, the basilica and the macellum were selected as the pilot structures (Fig. 3).